Understanding Failures of Deep Networks via Robust Feature Extraction: Introduction

-To resolve the aforementioned issues, we propose to leverage the internal representation of a robust model \cite{Madry2017TowardsDL} to generate metadata.
-The key property that makes robust representations useful is that features can be visualized more easily than for a standard deep network~\cite{tsipras2019robustness, Engstrom2019LearningPR}.
-Our method called \methodname\ is inspired from Fault Tree Analysis~\cite{faulttree} in safety engineering and uses robust representations as a building block.
-We shall illustrate the methods and demonstrate results on ImageNet dataset \cite{5206848}.
-We find that the approach can be used to reveal two types of failures:
+To resolve these issues, we propose to leverage the internal representation of a robust model \cite{Madry2017TowardsDL} to generate the metadata.
+The key property that makes robust representations useful is that the features can be visualized more easily than for a standard model~\cite{ Engstrom2019LearningPR, tsipras2019robustness}.
+Our method, named \methodname\footnote{In honor of perceptual psychologist, Horace Barlow \cite{Barlow72}.}, is inspired from Fault Tree Analysis~\cite{faulttree} in safety engineering and uses robust representations as a building block.\footnote{Code repository: https://github.com/singlasahil14/barlow} We demonstrate the results on the ImageNet dataset \cite{5206848} and find that it reveals two types of failures:

-\textbf{Spurious correlations}.
-A spurious correlation is a feature that is causally unrelated to the desired class but is likely to co-occur with the same class in the training/test data.
+\textbf{Spurious correlations}: A spurious correlation is a feature that is causally unrelated to the desired class but is likely to co-occur with the same class in the training/test data.
 For example, food is likely to co-occur with plates.
-However, the absence of the food from a plate image should not result in misclassification (see examples of spurious correlations in Figures \ref{fig:attack_maillot}, \ref{fig:attack_monastery} and \ref{fig:attack_rhodesian}).
+However, the absence of the food from a plate image should not result in misclassification (see examples in Figures \ref{fig:attack_maillot}, \ref{fig:attack_monastery} and \ref{fig:attack_rhodesian}).

-\textbf{Overemphasized features}.
-An overemphasized feature is a feature that is causally related to the desired class but the model gives \textit{excessive} importance for classification (i.e., disregards other relevant features) and is unable to make a correct prediction when that feature is absent from the image.
-For example, a model may be likely to fail on a purse image if a buckle is absent or on a syringe when measure markings are absent (see Figures \ref{fig:attack_purse} and \ref{fig:attack_syringe}).
+\textbf{Overemphasized features}: An overemphasized feature is a feature that is causally related to the desired class but where the model gives \textit{excessive} importance for classification, disregarding the other relevant features, and is unable to make a correct prediction when that feature is absent from the image.
+For example, a model may be likely to fail on a purse image if the buckle is absent (see Figures \ref{fig:attack_purse} and \ref{fig:attack_syringe}).

-Identifying these failure modes can provide valuable guidance for improving model performance.
-For example, the identified failure modes in Figure \ref{fig:label_nonrobust} suggest the following interventions: (a) add images of maillot/monastery with diverse backgrounds, rhodesian ridgebacks without a collar (b) mask overemphasized features (buckle from purse, markings from syringe) in the training set.
+While determining the type of failure (spurious vs. causal but overemphasized feature) and formulating mitigation steps remains a task that depends on human expertise, \methodname\xspace assists practitioners in this process by efficiently identifying and providing visualizations of failure modes, showing how input characteristics \emph{correlate} with failures.
+For example, failures identified in Figure \ref{fig:label_nonrobust} suggest the following interventions: (a) add images of maillot/monastery with diverse backgrounds, Rhodesian Ridgebacks without collar (b) mask overemphasized features (buckle from purse, markings from syringe) in the training set.